Macrometacorp/jsC8/docs/Reference/Cursor.md

 Equivalent to `Array.prototype.map` (except async).

-@(Info)(Note:-)(This creates an array of all return values.
-It is probably a bad idea to do this for very large query result sets.)
+Note:-This creates an array of all return values.
+It is probably a bad idea to do this for very large query result sets.

 **Arguments**